balkrishna83/Docker/voting-app/run-application-using-compose.md

 # Docker-compose commands

-Note: build the containers first on local docker system
+Note: build the images first on local docker system
 - start all the application
 docker-compose up -d